spaskalev/buddy_alloc/README.md

 ## Overview

-This is a simple buddy memory allocator that might be suitable for use in applications that require predictable allocation and deallocation behavior.
+This is a buddy memory allocator that might be suitable for use in applications that require predictable allocation and deallocation behavior.
 The allocator's metadata is kept separate from the arena and its size is a function of the arena's size.

+## Features

+- Bounded allocation and deallocation cost
+- Fixed call stack use, no recursion
+- C99-compatibility for code and tests
+- 100% line and branch test coverage
+- Supports on 32-bit and 64-bit platforms
+- Endian-agnostic, works on both LE and BE

 ## Usage